janina-rinke/HGT_in_ants/README.md

 ## Introduction to the Code Repositories

-This repository holds all the code to evaluate HGTs/LGTs within ant genomes (subproject of the Global Ant Genomics Alliance) deriving from bacteria.
+This repository holds all the code to evaluate HGTs/LGTs deriving from bacteria in 163 ant genomes (subproject of the Global Ant Genomics Alliance).

 ## Information about Code & Scripts